sandipchitale/spotlight/README.md

 > 1. Create `~/.local/share/applications/spotlight.desktop` (Type=Application, Exec=absolute-AppImage-path %U, Icon=absolute-icon-path, Categories=System;Utility;, StartupWMClass=Spotlight); `chmod +x` it and run `update-desktop-database ~/.local/share/applications/`.
 > 2. Register a GNOME custom keybinding that runs **the trigger script, not the AppImage**, on `<Control><Alt>space`.
 Append to `org.gnome.settings-daemon.plugins.media-keys custom-keybindings` rather than overwriting existing entries.
 >
-> **Theme constants to respect throughout** — opaque white / sky-blue palette, dark-navy text (`text-blue-950`), slate placeholder / secondary text, small shadows (`shadow-md` / `shadow-sm`), generous rounding (`rounded-full` for pill/buttons, `rounded-2xl` for dialog, `rounded-lg` for listbox).
+> **Theme constants to respect throughout** — opaque white / sky-blue palette, dark-navy text (`text-blue-950`), slate placeholder / secondary text, small shadows (`shadow-md` / `shadow-sm`) with the exception of the dialog card (`shadow-2xl`), generous rounding (`rounded-full` for pill/buttons, `rounded-2xl` for dialog, `rounded-lg` for listbox, `rounded-full` for toast).
 >
-> **Final deliverable expectations.** A single `npm install && npm run dist` should produce a working AppImage.
-After running it once and registering the GNOME shortcut + `.desktop` entry per the README, `Ctrl+Alt+Space` should pop the bar from anywhere on the desktop; Tab should progressively disclose the four buttons; clicking Applications → Google Chrome should launch Chrome and hide the bar; clicking Applications → Gmail should open it in the default browser.
+> **Final deliverable expectations.** A single `npm install && npm run dist-linux` (or `dist-mac` / `dist-win`) should produce a working installer for the target OS.
+After running it once and registering the GNOME shortcut + `.desktop` entry per the README (or granting Accessibility on macOS, no extra setup on Windows), the platform-specific shortcut should pop the bar from anywhere on the desktop; Tab should progressively disclose the four buttons; clicking Applications → Chrome should launch Chrome and hide the bar; clicking Applications → Gmail should open it in the default browser; clicking a Files / Stack / Documents placeholder should briefly show "Not implemented yet" without closing the dialog.

 ## License